GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ![image](https://user-images.githubusercontent.com/53577819/154988901-b79270da-5bb3-4507-9ef2-57bf2e791d77.JPG ':size=500')

 Prepare 2 more cables with the below spec:
 1. Black, 18AWG, about 15cm, female end, exposed end
 2. Red, 18AWG, about 15cm, female end, exposed end

 Connect the female end to the male end of the splitter cable from above step (match the colours)

-If using the 5v PS - the 2 AC IN ports will be where the exposed end of your red or black piggyback cable go, it doesn't matter which way round (yes, you need to fiddle about getting wires in and solder correctly - recommended to trim, twist, tin and apply heat shrink).
+On the 12v PSU the 2 AC IN ports will be where the exposed end of your red or black piggyback cable go, it doesn't matter which way round (yes, you need to fiddle about getting wires in and solder correctly - recommended to trim, twist, tin and apply heat shrink).

 Prepare more cables with the below spec:
 1. Black, 18AWG, about ~10cm, exposed ends